Rupert Gavin

 Sir Rupert Alexander Gavin (born 1 October 1954) is a British businessman and theatre impresario.

-Formerly CEO of BBC Worldwide and Odeon Cinemas as a producer/financier, he has produced/coproduced a series of plays and musicals through his company, Incidental Colman.
+Gavin served as chairman of Historic Royal Palaces from 2015 to 2022 and as a member of the Honours Committee for Arts and Media from 2016 to 2022.
+He was chief executive officer of BBC Worldwide from 1998 to 2004 and of Odeon Cinemas from 2005 to 2014.
+As a producer and financier, he has produced or co-produced more than 300 plays and musicals through his company, Incidental Colman.

-Gavin serves as Chairman of Historic Royal Palaces and HMG Honours Committee for Arts and Media.
+In 2025, Unicorn published Gavin's book Amorous or Loving?
+The Highly Peculiar Tale of English and the English, which examines the history and development of the English language.

 Current roles

 In 2015 Gavin was appointed chairman of Historic Royal Palaces, the charity responsible for the management and conservation of the Tower of London, Kensington Palace, Hampton Court Palace, Banqueting House, Kew Palace, and Hillsborough Castle.
 His tenure was extended for a second term in May 2018.

+In 2024, Gavin was appointed the Chair of English National Ballet.
+In 2025, he was also appointed Women’s Prize for Playwriting charity's trustee.
+He also chair the Village Cinemas, Greece and the Living Room Cinema.

-He is executive chairman of the theatre production company Incidental Colman, which has produced/co-produced in the West End and on Broadway and won seventeen Olivier Awards.
+He is chairman of the theatre production company Incidental Colman, which has produced/co-produced in the West End and on Broadway and won seventeen Olivier Awards.

-He is also Chairman of the HMG Honours Committee for Media and the Arts and commenced his second term as of January 2019.
+He is senior assistant in Court Court of the Worshipful Company of Grocers, and also Chairman of the HMG Honours Committee for Media and the Arts and commenced his second term as of January 2019.
 He is a Senior Assistant of the Court of the Worshipful Company of Grocers, having served as Master for 2017/18.
 He is serving as the Chairman of the Living Room Cinema, the new start-up cinema chain.
 Gavin is a director of the West End industry body, SOLT.

 Gavin was knighted in the 2023 Birthday Honours for services to drama, the arts, heritage and the economy.